SCENE 01 / GAFFER LIGHTING TEAM

 Professional gaffers and lighting crews with expertise in LED, HMI, and tungsten systems.
 From intimate interviews to large-scale nighttime shoots across Colombia.

+Here is how this works in practice.
 The gaffer and lighting team translate the Director of Photography's vision into practical lighting setups on set.
-In Colombia, gaffers work across leading production hubs in Bogotá and Medellín, as well as on location in Cartagena's colonial old city and the lush coffee region, designing lighting plans that create mood, depth, and visual consistency.
+In Colombia, gaffers work across top production hubs in Bogotá and Medellín, as well as on location in Cartagena's colonial old city and the lush coffee region, designing lighting plans that create mood, depth, and visual consistency.

-We assemble experienced gaffer and lighting teams matched to your production's scale, style, and technical requirements.
-With equipment sourced through Bogotá-based rental houses like Cine Colombia and local equipment suppliers, our team coordinates crew availability, equipment sourcing, and department logistics so your lighting team arrives fully prepared.
+Here is the short of it.
+We assemble skilled gaffer and lighting teams matched to your production's scale, style, and tech needs.
+With gear sourced through Bogotá-based rental houses like Cine Colombia and local gear suppliers, our team sets up crew availability, gear sourcing, and department logistics so your lighting team arrives fully prepared.

 Capabilities